mayan-finance/driver-sdk/README.md

 -   `ETHEREUM_FLASHBOT_RPC` writes to ethereum are sent thorugh flashbots rpc to avoid expensive revert costs.
 You could provide something else
 -   `SOLANA_SEND_RPCS` solana transactions are broadcasted to multiple rpcs to decrease transacttion landing times

+Make sure you have sqlite3 binary available in your PATH.
 Install NodeJS (node 20 is recommended)

 ```bash